Bob Griese: 1970–1976

-Dolphin owner Joe Robbie brought in Don Shula from the Baltimore Colts in 1970, and the team's personality and fortunes turned quickly.
+Dolphins owner Joe Robbie brought in Don Shula from the Baltimore Colts in 1970, and the team's personality and fortunes turned quickly.
 The Dolphins found a new discipline, and learned what it took to become a winning team.
 They went from a 3–10–1 record in 1969 to 10–4 in 1970, making the playoffs.

-In 1971 the Dolphins made it to the Super Bowl, losing 24–3 to the Dallas Cowboys.
-Griese was named the 1971 Newspaper Enterprise Association NFL Most Valuable Player award, and was awarded the Jim Thorpe Trophy.
+In 1971, the Dolphins made it to the Super Bowl, losing 24–3 to the Dallas Cowboys.
+Griese was named the 1971 Newspaper Enterprise Association NFL Most Valuable Player award, and won the Jim Thorpe Trophy.

 The 1972 season began with the Dolphins winning their first four games.
-In the fifth game of the season, Bob Griese was tackled hard by Deacon Jones and Ron East of the San Diego Chargers, and went down with a broken leg and dislocated ankle.
+In the fifth game of the season, Griese was tackled hard by Deacon Jones and Ron East of the San Diego Chargers, and went down with a broken leg and dislocated ankle.
 Earl Morrall, fresh off the waiver wire from Shula's former team, the Baltimore Colts, guided the Dolphins through the rest of the regular season, and maintained an unbeaten record in the process.
 Morrall also led the NFL in five passing categories during this time, including passer rating.
 As the playoffs began, the Dolphins were not as strong as they needed to be to go deep into the postseason, barely winning against the Cleveland Browns, a team that they should have beaten easily.
 The second game of the playoffs the team got off to a slow start against the Pittsburgh Steelers.
-Shula asked Griese to relieve the ailing Morrall, simply asking Griese at halftime, “Are you ready?”
-Griese replied with, “Yes, I'm ready.”
+Shula asked Griese to relieve the ailing Morrall.
 Griese took the field and completed 3 of 5 passes for 70 yards as the Dolphins beat the Steelers by a score of 21–17 to clinch their second straight Super Bowl appearance.